Malsis Hall

 It benefits from extensive and peaceful grounds giving views to the surrounding countryside.
 The service is split across various buildings and includes;

-Malsis Hall – providing six en-suite bedrooms and one apartment that provides a care home setting with Nursing which develops relapse prevention skills and symptom management
+Malsis Hall – providing six en-suite bedrooms and one apartment that provides a care home setting with Nursing which develops relapse prevention skills and symptom management.

-Frost House & Pullen Cottages – providing 12 self-contained apartments with or without Nursing input for more independent living to support a seamless transition into the community
+Frost House & Pullen Cottages – providing 12 self-contained apartments with or without Nursing input for more independent living to support a seamless transition into the community.

-There are extensive facilities on-site including; occupational kitchens, numerous lounge and dining areas, activity and occupation spaces, private gardens with outdoor seating, a gymnasium, a chapel and family rooms.
-Community access is highly valued and promoted wherever possible.
+There are extensive facilities on-site including; occupational kitchens, accessible bathrooms in addition to each bedroom being ensuite, numerous lounge and dining areas, activity and occupation spaces, private gardens with outdoor seating, a chapel and family rooms.

-Each environment is extremely comfortable, spacious and homely providing opportunities for people to feel safe and secure and which promotes recovery.
+Each environment is extremely comfortable, spacious and homely providing opportunities for people to feel safe and secure which promotes recovery.

 Pre-Admission Assessment

-• We are committed to keeping families and previous carers involved at all times as we begin the care planning journey focusing on recovery, transition and discharge whether to one of our internal cottages/apartments or into a community-based living setting.
+• We are committed to keeping families and previous carers involved at all times as we begin the care planning journey focusing on transition and discharge whether to one of our internal cottages/apartments or into a community-based living setting.

 Visitors